Dobromir (Doby) Rahnev

 Selected Publications

-Rahnev, D., Balsdon, T., Charles, L., de Gardelle, V., Denison, R.N., Desender, K., Faivre, N., Filevich, E., Fleming, S., Jehee, J., Lau, H., Lee, A.L.F., Locke, S.M., Mamassian, P., Odegaard, B., Peters, M.A.K., Reyes, G., Rouault, M., Sackur, J., Samaha, J., Sergent, C., Sherman, M., Siedlecka, M., Soto, D., Vlassova, A., & Zylberberg, A (in press).
+Rahnev, D., Balsdon, T., Charles, L., de Gardelle, V., Denison, R.N., Desender, K., Faivre, N., Filevich, E., Fleming, S., Jehee, J., Lau, H., Lee, A.L.F., Locke, S.M., Mamassian, P., Odegaard, B., Peters, M.A.K., Reyes, G., Rouault, M., Sackur, J., Samaha, J., Sergent, C., Sherman, M., Siedlecka, M., Soto, D., Vlassova, A., & Zylberberg, A. (2022).
 Consensus goals for the field of visual metacognition.
-Perspectives on Psychological Science.
-Data and Code.
+Perspectives on Psychological Science, 17(6):1746-1765.
+Data and Code

 Shekhar, M. & Rahnev, D. (2021).
 The nature of metacognitive imperfection in perceptual decision making.
-Psychological Review, 128, 45-70.
-Data and Code.
+Psychological Review, 128:45-70.
+Data and Code

 Contact Information